Free Shipping on Seed Orders over $50. (not including Potatoes, Garlic, or Bulk Seed)

 BioPlus P30: If you plant very early and fear severe frosts, this cover offers superior thermal protection.
 However, it lets through less light.

+It is also possible to use apolyethylene plastic film on the hoops as an alternative to floating row covers.
 Plastic allows you to achieve maximum warmth and can increase the temperature when it's sunny.
-However, you must be very careful:
+However, you must be very careful about two things

-1. Water Management: Unlike floating row covers, plastic does not allow water to pass through, which will require careful irrigation management.
+Water Management: Unlike floating row covers, plastic does not allow water to pass through, which will require careful irrigation management.

-2. Ventilation: When it is sunny, the tunnel can overheat very quickly, risking burning your plants.
+Ventilation: When it is sunny, the tunnel can overheat very quickly, risking burning your plants.
 Regular ventilation is crucial.

-Don't forget to get what you need (row covers, hoops) to protect your plants in case of a late frost.
+And don't forget to get what you need (row covers, hoops) to protect your plants in case of a late frost.

 Cheers!